Humbly Homemade

 • Beat the granulated sugar and salt into the cream cheese for another 4 minutes, until it is smooth.

 • While mixing on low speed, add the rose water.
 Then add the whole eggs, one at a time.
 Make sure each egg is fully mixed in before adding the next egg.
+Then add the egg yolks one at a time, mixing thoroughly after each addition.

+• Add the Greek yogurt and continue to mix on a low speed until it's smooth, creamy and fully combined.
 Scrape the sides of the bowl again and give the mixture a few last stirs by hand, to ensure there are no pockets of ingredients that aren't fully mixed.
+Pour the cheesecake batter into the springform pan with the baklava crust.

-Turn the oven off and leave the cheesecake in the hot oven with the door closed for at least 1 hour.
+• Bake for 30 minutes.
+Reduce the oven temperature to 250°F and bake for 1 hour.
+Then urn the oven off and leave the cheesecake in the hot oven with the door closed for at least 1 hour.

+• Refrigerate the cheesecake overnight to set (at least 8 hours).
 When ready to serve, carefully release the walls of the springform pan.
 Top with chopped pistachios.
+Slice and enjoy!!

 Notes

-Keep the phyllo sheets that you aren't using covered with plastic cling wrap and a damp kitchen towel to prevent them from drying out.
+• Phyllo Dough: Keep the phyllo sheets that you aren't using covered with plastic cling wrap and a damp kitchen towel to prevent them from drying out.

-• Store the baklava cheesecake in the fridge under a cake dome or wrapped loosely in plastic wrap for up to 4 days.
+• Storing: Store the baklava cheesecake in the fridge under a cake dome or wrapped loosely in plastic wrap for up to 4 days.

 Nutrition

-Serving: 1sliceCalories: 653kcalCarbohydrates: 48gProtein: 16gFat: 46gSaturated Fat: 19gPolyunsaturated Fat: 7gMonounsaturated Fat: 17gTrans Fat: 1gCholesterol: 165mgSodium: 540mgPotassium: 399mgFiber: 3gSugar: 30gVitamin A: 1224IUVitamin C: 1mgCalcium: 142mgIron: 2mg
+Serving: 1 slice (of 12)Calories: 653kcalCarbohydrates: 48gProtein: 16gFat: 46gSaturated Fat: 19gPolyunsaturated Fat: 7gMonounsaturated Fat: 17gTrans Fat: 1gCholesterol: 165mgSodium: 540mgPotassium: 399mgFiber: 3gSugar: 30gVitamin A: 1224IUVitamin C: 1mgCalcium: 142mgIron: 2mg

 Keyword baklava cheesecake recipe, baklava recipe, cheesecake no water bath, dairy free cheesecake